8 mistakes that could invalidate your travel insurance

 If your insurance policy only covers you up to £1,000 for example, but you know the items you’re taking with you will exceed this amount, then your claim may not cover the value of your valuables above this level.

-A policy should be tailored to your specific needs and any potential financial loss - you want to enjoy your holiday and not worry about any additional expenses.
+A policy should be tailored to your specific needs and cover any potential financial loss – you want to enjoy your holiday and not worry about any additional expenses.
 Make sure your claim limit covers what you need it to.
-Think clothes, jewellery, sunglasses, phone and any other tech like a laptop or camera.
+Think clothes, jewellery, sunglasses, your phone and other tech equipment, like a laptop or camera.
 Don’t forget to include your suitcases and bags, as they can be expensive as well.

 7. Passport application or renewal delays